 Both courses are programs that take you through a comprehensive initiatory process of personal development and professional training.
-The Practical Priestessing program is unique in its dedicated focus on vocational priestessing.
-The Red Tent course is unique in its focus on guiding you through a series of personal initiations and explorations, while simultaneously preparing you with rich resources for facilitating Red Tents of your own.
+The Practical Priestessing program is an intensive six month program that is unique in its dedicated focus on vocational priestessing.
+The Red Tent course is ten weeks long and is is unique in its focus on guiding you through a series of personal initiations and explorations, while simultaneously preparing you with rich resources for facilitating Red Tents of your own.

 Frequently Asked Questions: